 - Fong, N., Wong, P., Yau, A., & Law, L. (2022).
 University teachers’ perceptions and applications of learning transfer in English for Academic Purposes.
 Paper presented at the 6th CELC Symposium 2022 (Online): Teaching English Language and Communication in a Changing Landscape: Innovations and Possibilities, Singapore.

 - Law, L., & Fong, N. (2020).
 Applying partial least squares structural equation modeling (PLS-SEM) in an investigation of undergraduate students’ learning transfer of academic English.
 Journal of English for Academic Purposes, 46, 100884. https://doi.org/10.1016/j.jeap.2020.100884

 - Yung, W. H. K. & Fong, N. (2019).
 Learning EAP at university: Perceptions of high-achieving first-year ESL undergraduates.
 English Language Teaching Journal, 73(3), 306-315.

 Grants / Awards / Other Achievements:

-- Knowledge Exchange Grant.
-(Completed in June 2019).
+- Knowledge Exchange Impact Project Grant (Completed in June 2019).
 Project Coordinator.
 “Grammar for Academic English: A Self-training Module“.

 - Research and Development Projects Grant.
 The Standing Committee on Language Education and Research (SCOLAR), Education Bureau, HKSAR.
 (Completed in July 2017).
 Co-investigator.
 “Analysing English Learners’ Experiences in the Transition from Senior Secondary Mainstream and Shadow Education to University Studies“.
 (Principal Investigator: Yung, W. H. K.- HKEdU).